International Student Health Insurance Plan

-- Have a scanned copy of your insurance card and policy benefit pages including exclusions as well as your school ID ready.
+- Have a scanned copy of your insurance card and benefit policy including exclusions, as well as your Student ID ready.

 For additional information or assistance please contact Academic HealthPlans Customer Service at 877-624-7911.

-- Current Graduate Student Employees - If you are a current graduate student employee and you are currently enrolled in the graduate student health plan and your assistantship will continue for Fall 2014, your coverage will continue automatically for the Fall semester.
+- Current Graduate Student Employees - If you are a current graduate student employee and you are currently enrolled in the graduate student health plan and your assistantship will continue for Spring 2016, your coverage will continue automatically for the Spring semester.
 You are not required to apply for a waiver of SSHIP.

-- Current Graduate Student Employees with effective date of coverage after 1/1 – If your benefits begin after January 1, 2015, you will be autobilled for Fall 2014.
+- Current Graduate Student Employees with effective date of coverage after 1/1 – If your benefits begin after January 1, 2016, you will be autobilled for Spring 2016.
 If it has been determined that you are due a refund, AHP will process these in the form of a check.
 You may update your address online through Academic HealthPlans.
-Refunds will be issued at the end of the policy term, (August 31, 2015).
+Refunds will be issued at the end of the policy term, (August 31, 2016).